 The founding of the Usui Reiki Ryoho Gakkai

 One month later in April of 1922, Usui sensei started to teach what he had experienced.
 He called it - Shin Shin Kaizen Usui Reiki Ryoho (Usui Reiki treatment method of improving the mind and body), and opened his first dojo, which he called the Usui Reiki Ryoho Gakkai (Usui Reiki Healing Method Learning Society) in the Harajuku district of Tokyo.
 Within a short time he had many students.
 On September 1st, 1923 Tokyo and much of the surrounding area was struck by the largest earthquake recorded in Japanese history.
 The earthquake devastated much of eastern Japan leaving over 140,000 dead and over one million people homeless.
 Since most of the medical facilities were destroyed in the earthquake, many had to seek alternative means of medical treatment.
-Oddly, it was this tragic event is what made Usui sensei and his Reiki Ryoho known almost overnight.
+Oddly, it was this tragic event that made Usui sensei and his Reiki Ryoho known almost overnight.

 Usui sensei and many of his students provided Reiki treatments to many of those in need during this difficult time in Japanese history.
-This event was also responsible for a few changes within the Gakkai.
+This event was also responsible for a few changes within the organization of the Gakkai.
 Up until then, only Usui sensei could initiate others into his teachings.
 After the earthquake, he taught eight of his most senior students how to pass on his art of Reiki Ryoho.
 This was a major advancement in his art, allowing for his teachings to be accessed more easily and by more people.

 With his increased popularity and many new students seeking to learn Reiki Ryoho, the old dojo became too small.
 In 1925 larger space was found and Usui sensei relocated his dojo to Nakano.
 Soon the demand for Usui sensei's teachings became very great and he started to travel throughout Japan in order to teach his art.